-The Catawba College campus is an attractively landscaped 276 acres of land containing 29 buildings.
+The Catawba College campus is an attractively landscaped 276 acres of land containing 35 buildings.
 Over two-thirds of Catawba's student body resides on the campus with the remainder commuting from their homes in nearby communities.
 During the middle and late 1980s, the College completed a major physical renewal and modernization, which included construction of the Charles A. Cannon Student Center, Ralph W. Ketner Hall, housing the Ketner School of Business and the Department of Teacher Education, as well as significant grounds and landscaping refurbishment.
 Most of the residence halls have been recently refurbished, the Center for the Environment was completed in 2001, the Mariam and Robert Hayes Athletic Field House was completed in 2002, and the Shuford Football Stadium was rebuilt in 2003.
-A building campaign is now underway on campus which will provide five new residence halls, a refurbished academic center, a renovated and expanded student center and a centrally located information and technology center.
+A facilities campaign, completed in 2008, provided the five new residence halls in Abernethy Village, a renovated Corriher-Linn-Black Library, a new William F. Palmer, Jr. Archives Center, a renovated and expanded Cannon Student Center, and renovations to Hoke Hall to house the College's information and technology center.